REGOVAR/Sandbox/docs/architecture.md

 * REST API
  * To interact between server and client(s)
  * Standard, simple
-* Flask
+* aioHTTP
  * To expose webservice via a REST API
- * Simple, flexible
+ * Simple, flexible, realtime with websockets
 * Marshmallow
  * To serialise and deserialise formats
-* Database: MySQL?
-PostgeSQL?
-SQLAlchemy Python?
+* Database: PostgeSQL + SQLAlchemy Python
  * To store and to query
  * Get the VAT/Gemini code?